Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 3-door hatchback body style within the same 'City car' segment, the only major difference here really is their wheel drive configuration (rear for the Renault and front in the case of the Peugeot).
 The first one has a Renault-engineered powertrain under the hood, a 6-cylinder, 24-valves 254hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 177hp engine designed by Peugeot.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, all the models observed together.
-These are the official statistics, while our visitors describe reliability of Renault with an average rating of 4.1, and models under the Peugeot badge with 4.3 out of 5.
-Some independent research have also placed Clio as average reliability-wise, and 206 is more or less at the same level.Above it all, drivers of cars with the same engine as Clio rank it on average as 4.0, while the one under the competitor's bonnet gets 4.3 out of 5.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, all the models observed together.
+That's the official data, while our visitors describe reliability of Renault with an average rating of 4.2, and models under the Peugeot badge with 4.3 out of 5.
+Independent research findings rank Clio as average reliability-wise, and 206 is more or less at the same level.Above it all, drivers of cars with the same engine as Clio rank it on average as 4.0, while the one under the competitor's bonnet gets 4.3 out of 5.

 Performance & Fuel economyRenault is undoubtly more agile, reaching 100km/h in 1.6 seconds less than its competitor.
 In addition to that it accelerates all the way to 245 kilometers per hour, 20km/h more than the other car.
 When it comes to fuel economy an obvious choice would be 206, averaging around 8.6 liters of fuel per 100 kilometers (33 mpg), in combined cycle.
 That's 38% difference compared to Clio!